Grand Central and New Street Station Development

 Working at Grand Central Birmingham

 There is expected to be over 1,000 new job opportunities at Grand Central Birmingham predominately in retail, hospitality and customer service.
-If you are interested in finding out about employment and training opportunities leading up to the opening of Grand Central then you will need to register your interest at www.birmingham.gov.uk/eat-eoi and send a copy of your CV to email@example.com.
+If you are interested in finding out about employment and training opportunities leading up to the opening of Grand Central then you will need to register your interest at by completing the Eat Grand Central Work Expression of interest form below and sending in a copy of your CV to email@example.com.

 You will then be kept up to date on employment and training opportunities that are managed through the Birmingham Growth Alliance Partnership supporting Grand Central Birmingham.